autonity/docs.autonity.org/node-operators/install-aut/index.md

 ```
 :::

-1. Pull the Autonity Go Client image from the Github Container Registry:
+1. Pull the Autonity Go Client image from the Github Container Registry.

+   If you are deploying to the Bakerloo Testnet:

+    ```bash
+    docker pull ghcr.io/autonity/autonity-bakerloo:latest
+    ```

+   If you are deploying to the Piccadilly Testnet:

     ```bash
     docker pull ghcr.io/autonity/autonity:latest
     ```